josh-works/josh-works.github.io/index.md

 ---
 layout: page
 title: Home
-description: "Welcome to Josh Thompson's corner of the internet.
-Software, urbanism, teaching, and a continuous study of the usage of power in the world."
+description: "I'm Josh.
+I give myself permission to put whatever I want on this website."
 ---

-Hi there, I'm Josh.
+👋, I'm Josh.

-I live in Golden, Colorado.
-I'm a software developer, amateur urban economist, and I'm strongly interested in all aspects of information compression.
+This website serves as a bit of a public scratch pad for many diverse things.

+In what might be a slight over-simplification, I value coherence and meaningfulness.

+I am learning to apologize less for having an abundance of interests, and what might be described as a sense of impatience.

+I have an email newsletter (a few, actually) that I have not yet figured out a good cadence for emailing/communicating with.

 {% include newsletter.html %}

-Here's a teaser of the kinds of things we will discuss in the newsletter.
+_Here's a teaser of the kinds of things we will discuss in the newsletter:_

-Compare these two images:
+Compare these two drawings about Charleston, SC:

 ![subsidized and ugly](/images_2020/subsidized.jpeg)

 ![illegal but beautiful](/images_2020/illegal.jpg)

-I live in Golden, CO, and what's true in Charleston, South Carolina is true in Golden, Colorado.

-> Josh, why is this "local and authentic" building style _illegal_?

-Great question!
-It's a bit of a winding story, which is why it takes a series of emails to unpack.
-It's extremely important to anyone living in Golden, Denver, and the surrounding areas.
+Why might one of these be subsidized, and why might one be illegal?
+What are the first-order and second-order effects of such things?

+Which would you like to be built across the street from you?

+More critically, **what are the second-order effects of fixing what is broken about this subsidized/illegal dynamic?**

+{% include newsletter.html %}